 - 1/2 teaspoon ground cumin

 In a small bowl, combine all the ingredients for the spice mixture and whisk together.
 Set aside.

 In your Insta-pot or pressure cooker, place the steamer basket in the bottom and one cup of water.
 Layer all the chicken wings as evenly as you can into the basket and close the lid, with the release lever set to “pressure”.
-Cook the wings for six minutes and manually release the pressure, carefully with a kitchen towel or oven mitt.
+Cook the wings for 6 minutes (or 10 minutes for frozen wings) and manually release the pressure, carefully with a kitchen towel or oven mitt.
 Once the pressure has been released, take the cooked wings out of the pot and place them in a large bowl.
 Toss them together with the wing sauce and about 2 tablespoons of water.
 Once they are coated, sprinkle them with a good amount of the spice mixture, maybe 1/4 cup, or to your liking.
 It should resemble a wet paste.
 (You will have a lot leftover... enough for another batch!)

 Next, line a rimmed baking sheet with nonstick foil.
 Please each wing on the sheet, try not to touch the other wing next to it.
 Sprinkle with a bit of additional spice mix on one side.
 Place your oven rack at the top position, and broil for approximately five minutes.
 The chicken skin will start to bubble, crackle and blacken just a bit.
 At that time, take the tray out and flip every wing over, sprinkling with more spice mix.
 Broil another five minutes.
 Remove the tray from the oven and transfer all the wings onto a serving dish.
 I like to serve it along with a few celery sticks and ramekins of blue cheese, but other people like to eat them with ranch dressing.
 The flavor is delicious, but really it’s just a cooling effect from the heat and the spices.
 Try not to burn your face off as you inhale every one!